yzyii/luashitacast/README.md

 Feel free to DM me on Discord for if you encounter bugs or have feature requests or if you are a WAR and are interested in using these templates to implement the job.
 I am easily found in the HorizonXI or Ashita Discords.

-Do NOT DM me if you have not bothered to read through this README entirely.
+Do NOT DM me if you have not bothered to read through this README and did not follow the instructions written.
 You will be ignored.